frioux/blog/content/posts/ai-in-2026-and-beyond.md

 an eye at paying this price, but I think free models and a free harness will allow pretty good LLM usage at the cost of your own electric bill.
-My hunch is that someone makes an acceptable harness for Qwen 2.5 or similar before EOY and it's good enough for students and weirdos (I saw this as a recovering weirdo.)
+My hunch is that someone makes an acceptable harness for Qwen 2.5 or similar before EOY and it's good enough for students and weirdos (I say this as a recovering weirdo.)

 ---